Divorce

 What are the steps to file for divorce in the UK?

-The divorce process begins with filing a divorce petition, which outlines the reasons for the divorce and details about your marriage, children, and finances.
-Once filed, your spouse receives a copy and can respond.
-The process also includes financial settlements, child arrangements, and finalising the divorce through a court order.
+Filing a divorce petition, which outlines the reasons for the divorce and details about your marriage, children and finances.
+Your spouse receives a copy and can respond.
+The process includes financial settlements, child arrangements and finalising the divorce through a court order.

 How are financial settlements handled during a divorce?

-Financial settlements involve dividing assets like property, savings, and pensions.
-If both parties cannot agree, the court intervenes and considers factors such as the length of the marriage, each party’s financial needs, and contributions made during the marriage.
-Seeking legal advice is crucial to ensure a fair settlement.
+Dividing assets like property, savings and pensions.
+If both parties cannot agree, the court intervenes and considers factors such as the length of the marriage, each party’s financial needs and contributions made during the marriage.

 What factors influence child contact arrangements during a divorce?